 No one really knows.
 It could be from a variety of things:

-- Your uterine contractions squeezed it til’ it broke
+- Your uterine contractions pushed baby down and squeezed it til’ it broke

 - The uterine sac is aging and is fragile and just broke